 This is more of a long-term approach, so don’t expect to be able to test clothes for free until your blog has a steady stream of fans.

-If you don’t have the luxury of time, remember that Facebook, yard sale groups, and Craigslist are the still quickest ways to get your hands on used free clothes.
-They won’t necessarily be new, but there are still ways to mimic the latest fashion on the cheap (it’s time to get creative).
+If you don’t have the luxury of time, remember that Facebook, yard sale groups, and Craigslist are the still quickest ways to get your hands on free clothing.
+The items won’t necessarily be new, but there are still ways to mimic the latest fashion on the cheap.